 - Black pashmina (I used two for a tree skirt)

-I’ll be sharing more of our dining room tomorrow and Wednesday. (!!!!)
+I’ll be sharing more of our dining room tomorrow. (!!!!)

 We finished the farmhouse table we were building (see the table building tutorial here) so I finally, for the first time in my adult life, got to play around with different centerpieces and tablescapes!
 It’s safe to say I’m addicted and want to just keep setting the table in different ways even though we have no current plans to entertain. 🙂